Alb-Ard/dist-sys-dubito-online/docs/report.md

 #### 1.1 Lobby Management

-- 1.1.1: The app must let an user see available lobbies created by other users.
+- 1.1.1: The app must let a user see available lobbies created by other users.
     - The user must be able to see a list of all lobbies with their name, an indicator if the lobby is password protected and the number of users in the lobby.
-- 1.1.2: The app must let an user join an existing lobby, even if password-protected, while it is not in a lobby.
+- 1.1.2: The app must let a user join an existing lobby, even if password-protected, while it is not in a lobby.
     - The user must be able to join a lobby from the list (see Req.
 1.1.1) if the lobby has not reached the maximum number of participants.
     - If the lobby is password protected the app must prompt the user for the password.
-    - When an user successfully joins a lobby, all other users should be notified of the updated participant count for the lobby.
+    - When a user successfully joins a lobby, all other users should be notified of the updated participant count for the lobby.
     - The functionality must be available only when the user is not in a lobby already.
     - The user must not be able to join multiple lobbies concurrently.
 - 1.1.3: The app must let a user create a new lobby, while the user is not in a lobby.
     - The user must be able to create a new lobby that other users will be able to see and join.
     - The functionality must be available only when the user is not in a lobby already.
     - When a user creates a lobby, it becomes also it's owner.
-    - The user can't be whe owner of multiple lobbies concurrently.
+    - The user can't be the owner of multiple lobbies concurrently.
 - 1.1.4: The app must let a lobby owner set the lobby name and password.
     - The lobby owner must be able to insert or change the lobby name and the password.
     - The name must not be empty, while the password *may* be empty.